A celebrated mosaic in Old City created by artist Isaiah Zagar is set to be demolished by the building’s new owner.

 But a neighborhood group opposed Zakin’s design — in Philadelphia, registered community organizations (RCOs) wield power over zoning variances, and can appeal them — and in yet another court decision, a judge last year threw out Zakin’s zoning approval.

 With an apartment building out of the question, the developer now has a new plan to demolish the structure and build short-term rental units.
-There’s a hearing to approve the roof decks set for June.

 It took just 17 people’s votes to bring the compromise project to a halt.
 Here are some of the other key numbers that have shaped the ongoing preservation battle.